rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 - Duplicate a panel

 # Lab Exercises
+In this lab we will use Cloudfront logs and build up a starting dashboard with a few different panel types.

 ## 1. Create a dashboard
 - Use the New menu to make an new dashboard
 - It should open a new tab with a mostly blank dashboard
 - First click the time range selector in the top right corner.
 - Tick 'set as dashboards's default time range' and change it to 'Last 60 Minutes'

+Dashboard panels can inheirit the global time range or have specific ones but starting with a inheirit approach and a sensible default is a good start.

 ## 2. Set a name
 - Change your dashboard name including your initials for example: ```My Demo Cloudfront Dashboard - RJ``` by clicking on the name to edit it.

 ## 3. Setup a template variable
 [Filter template variables](https://help.sumologic.com/docs/dashboards-new/filter-template-variables/) allow flexible custom parameters within a dashboard.
-Uses can then filter the dashboard panels based on custom criteria.
+Users can then filter the dashboard panels based on custom criteria.
 - Click Create new variable + to add a new parameter on top left of the dashboard (if you can't see this click the filter button in top right.)
 - For Variable Name use  ```keywords```
 - For Variable Type use ```Custom List```